kgdunn/pid-book/univariate-review/univariate-review.rst

 			(\bar{x}_B - \bar{x}_A) - c_n \sqrt{\sigma^2 \left(\displaystyle \frac{1}{n_A} + \frac{1}{n_B}\right)}  &\qquad<\qquad& \mu_B - \mu_A &\qquad<\qquad& (\bar{x}_B - \bar{x}_A) + c_n \sqrt{\sigma^2 \left(\displaystyle \frac{1}{n_A} + \frac{1}{n_B}\right)}
 		\end{alignat*}

-	.. todo:: this is a one-sided t-test: why is the CI symmetric?
+	.. todo:: this is a one-sided :math:`t`-test: why is the CI symmetric?

 ..
 AS BEFORE, DO NOT use confidence limits here.
 Perhaps if you rework the example to be one where we test for no-difference, then a CI would work nicely.